Hon. C. D. Clark Speech

-(Abridged and compiled from both the Cheyenne Daily Sun and Wyoming Commonwealth newspapers)
+The following is abridged and compiled from both the Cheyenne Daily Sun and Wyoming Commonwealth newspapers.

 Every step taken in the direction of personal and national honor and integrity is a step toward the perpetuity of our institutions, and just as true is it that every relaxation from the strict code of personal and national morality is a step in the direction of the ultimate failure of our republic.
 As Americans indeed we have reason to congratulate ourselves and our country on past success, but let us not shut our eyes to the fact that in our greatest security may lie our greatest danger.
 It has often been said that fancied security has always within it the seeds of dissolusion; that we must not be over confident.
 A hundred years is but the measure of the infancy of a nation, and our republic is as yet but little more than an experiment.
 There is no danger from external violence, but I firmly believe that there is danger from internal dissensions, from individual and national corruption, and from a lax code of morals, both public and private.